 Up Close with David Pogue of New York Times

-5:44: All About Pogue: David discusses how he got into covering personal technology starting with music software; discusses how long he has been at the NY Times; the beginning of Pogue’s Posts as part of the NYT digital makeover in 2004; description of the blog—“all technology-related thoughts and observations”; objective of the blog; changing the headline-writing, wordplay or puns to be searchable better online; David reveals that he and other NYT writers don’t write the headlines.
+5:44: All About Pogue: David discusses how he got into covering personal technology, starting with music software; discusses how long he has been at the NY Times; the beginning of Pogue’s Posts as part of the NYT digital makeover in 2004; description of the blog—“all technology-related thoughts and observations”; objective of the blog; changing the headline-writing, wordplay or puns to be searchable better online; David reveals that he and other NYT writers don’t write the headlines.

-9:42: The Editorial Process for Pogue’s Posts; the role of the web editor; deciding what goes into print column and what is better for the blog; deciding what to do a video about versus a blog post; buffering problems and other video problems; David announces Nov.
+9:42: The Editorial Process for Pogue’s Posts; the role of the web editor; deciding what goes into a print column and what is better for the blog; deciding what to do a video about versus a blog post; buffering problems and other video problems; David announces Nov.
 15th the entire NYT video operation will be turned over to professional video serving company, the Feed Room.

 16:40: The Editorial Process for Pogue’s video posts; how David makes these videos—the unintentional comedy of it all.